-SOAP API Connector for Azure Data Factory (SSIS)
+SOAP Connector for Azure Data Factory (SSIS)

 SOAP Connector can be used to consume data from XML SOAP Service without any programming.
 It supports advanced filtering along with flexible approach to configure request parameters for web service.